August 26th marks the 11th anniversary of the passing of my lovely dad.

 The people who love us.

-And the relationship we have with ourselves.
+And our most important relationship of all – the one we have with ourselves.

 Nurturing those relationships.